Cray-HPE/docs-csm/operations/iuf/workflows/initial_install.md

 # Initial Install

 This workflow describes the initial install procedure.
 Follow these steps after an initial install of CSM.
-Also follow them when new, non-CSM product content becomes available for upgrade via a HPC CSM Software Recipe release.
+Also follow them when new, non-CSM product content becomes available for upgrade via an HPC CSM Software Recipe release.

 All stages of `iuf` are executed in this workflow: all of the new product software provided in the